 - Acupuncture and other alternative medicines

-As with any substance-use disorder, people receiving heroin addiction treatment need to maintain some support for the first few years after leaving inpatient care or routine outpatient care.
-Support groups and 12-step programs can continue to help people to stay grounded and provide a solution for any relapse-risk situation.
+As with any substance-use disorder, people receiving heroin addiction treatment need to maintain some support for the first few years after leaving inpatient or outpatient care.
+Support groups and 12-step programs can continue to help people stay grounded and provide a solution for any relapse-risk situation.
 Patients work with mentors and, eventually, may become mentors to others to help support their recovery.

 Heroin Detox at FHE Health